christad92/PrintOrientation-Controller/README.md

 ```

+## Local Setup

+For you to use this, I recommend that you use FME 2017 to load the workspace.
+I have also added a template (.fmwt) which has the test data bundled with it.

 ## What I Did

 I have used FME to automate the process of orientation control process by calculating the ratio of the x and y axis of each layer.
 The result helps in determining if the layer is best presented as a Landscape or Portriat.